ronnyml/snowplow-wiki/iOS-Tracker-Setup.md

 <a name="overview" />
 ## 1. Overvew

-The [Snowplow Objective-C Tracker](https://github.com/snowplow/snowplow-objc-tracker) lets you add analytics to your [iOS] [ios], [OSX][osx] and [tvOS][tvos] applications.
+The [Snowplow Objective-C Tracker](https://github.com/snowplow/snowplow-objc-tracker) lets you add analytics to your [iOS] [ios] and [OSX][osx] applications.

-The Tracker should be relatively straightforward to setup if you are familiar with iOS development using CocoaPods.
+The Tracker should be relatively straightforward to setup if you are familiar with iOS/OSX development using CocoaPods.

 Ready?
 Let's get started.